deduzzo/bustabit-scripts/README.md

 # bustabit-scripts
-A lot of Bustabit.com scripts experiments, now open sourced!
+A lot of Bustabit.com (and some Bustadice.com) scripts experiments, now open sourced!
 With my experience, each of them is useful, none are perfect, it's just a matter of probability and....

 Have a good luck!